 Japan has a habit of dedicating entire days to flower excursions.
 Spring flower festivals may be the most famous example thanks to hanami (cherry-blossom viewing).
-However, there are plenty of flower festivals throughout the year — just look at Hokkaidō’s lavender fields or Ashikaga Flower Park in Ibaraki, and you’ll see what we mean.
+However, there are plenty of flower festivals throughout the year — just look at Hokkaidō’s lavender fields or Ashikaga Flower Park in Ibaraki Prefecture, and you’ll see what we mean.

 Autumn, naturally, is no exception.